How's your FICO Score?

-Since our society is so automated, it should come as no surprise that your creditworthiness comes down to one number.
+Since we live in an automated world, it should come as no surprise that your ability to repay your mortgage boils down to just one number.

-This score is compiled by credit reporting agencies.
-These agencies use the payment history from all of your loans: credit cards, mortgages, car loans and others.
+This score is compiled by credit agencies.
+They use the payment history from all of your loans: mortgages, car loans, credit cards, etcetera.

-Experian, TransUnion, and Equifax, the three major credit agencies, each have a proprietary formula for building a credit score.
+The three credit reporting agencies use slightly different formulas to build a credit score.
 Fair Isaac and Cooriginally developed this score. .

 Experian uses this model and calls its score FICO.
 Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
-While each of the models considers a range of data available in your credit report, each agency uses the following to build your credit score:
+While the formulas vary from one agency to another, the differences aren't huge; they all use the following factors in calculating your score:

-- Your Credit History - How long have you had credit?
+- Credit History - How many years have you had credit?

-- History of Payments - Do you have any payments later than 30 days?
+- History of Payments - Do you pay your bills on time?

-- Your Credit Card Balances - How many accounts do you have?
-How much do you owe on your accounts?
+- Balances on your Credit Cards - How many accounts?
+How much do you owe?

-- Requests for Credit - How many times have lenders pulled your credit for the purpose of giving you a loan?
+- Requests for Credit - How many times have lenders pulled your credit report for the purpose of lending you money?

-To raise your FICO score, you've got to obtain the reports that the agencies use to build it, and of course, you need the score itself.
-Fair Isaac, the corporation that offered the original FICO credit score, sells scores on its website: myFICO.com.
-It's inexpensive to quickly get your FICO from all three reporting agencies, along with your credit report.
-They also provide information and tools that can help you understand how to improve your FICO score.
+Before you can improve your score, you have to obtain your score and be sure that the reports from each reporting agency are correct.
+Fair Isaac, the company that invented the first FICO score, sells credit scores on its website: myFICO.com.
+For a reasonable fee, you can get your FICO from all three reporting agencies, along with your credit report.
+They also provide information and online tools that help you understand how to improve your credit score.

-You can get a free credit report once a year from all three credit reporting agencies at AnnualCreditReport.com.
-You won't get a free credit score from AnnualCreditReport.com, but getting one is quick and very inexpensive.
+You can get a free credit report once a year from the three major credit reporting agencies by visiting AnnualCreditReport.com.
+These reports do not include a free score, but it's very inexpensive to get one at the same time.

-Now that you have all the facts, you'll be a more informed consumer and you'll be better positioned to get the right mortgage for you.
+Armed with this information, you will be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.